Leeds City Region: Housing

 There is variety of distinctive urban and rural communities.
 Many towns and villages are characterised by distinctive buildings based on an extensive Victorian legacy near to thriving job markets and commercial centres.
-Access to rural environments ranges from the ‘high end’ appeal of the Golden Triangle area of north Leeds, Harrogate and York districts to the towns and villages east and south of Leeds.
+Access to rural environments ranges from the 'high end' appeal of the Golden Triangle area of north Leeds, Harrogate and York districts to the towns and villages east and south of Leeds.
 Leeds is a centre for city centre living and has helped to stimulate similar developments in other urban centres including Bradford, Huddersfield and Wakefield.

-The current housing in the city region is inadequate to support the job growth.
 Current patterns of demand at the upper end of the market are likely to continue, increasing problems of division of social groups and affordability.
 At the other end of the market there are problems both with the shortage of social rented housing and affordability.
 There is a significant legacy of dense terraced housing some of which is no longer fit for purpose.
 The government has identified Leeds City Region to host a number of new eco-towns to meet housing demand.

-Quality of life

-Although the city region offers a unique set of attractions, and serves as a destination for millions of visitors a year, there is no distinct Leeds City Region popular identity, and there is no certainty as to whether such an identity would be desirable, whether for marketing or for other purposes.